jdougbro64/AI-Pet-Buddy-for-Seniors/README.md

 main()
 ```
 -->
+## BELOW HERE IS FROM THE ORIGINAL TEMPLATE, FOR FUTURE USE:

 ## Data sources and AI methods
 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?